nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Extensions:
 - **3a.** The format of the data file is incorrect.
-    - **3a1.** The system displays an error message: "Error: Data file format is incorrect.
-Please adhere to the correct format."
+    - **3a1.** The system displays an error message: `Error: Data file format is incorrect.
+Please adhere to the correct format.`
     - **3a2.** The Salesperson corrects the format and restarts the application.
     - **Use case resumes from Step 2.**

 ---

 #### Including Related Use Cases:
-- **UC13 - Saving Data Automatically**: This use case is referenced if the Salesperson manually edits the data file after automatic saving fails.
+- **UC12 - Saving Data Automatically**: This use case is referenced if the Salesperson manually edits the data file after automatic saving fails.
 - **UC09 - Display Help Information**: The `help` command will provide guidance on how to ensure the data file is correctly formatted for manual edits.

 ---